fyrox-book/fyrox-book.github.io/src/fyrox/beginning/data_management.md

 # }
 ```

-## Direct access
+## Direct Access

-There is ability to get an object from a pool using only indices, there are two methods for that `at` and `at_mut`.
+You have the ability to get an object from a pool using only an index.
+The methods for that are `at` and `at_mut`.

 ## Validation

-Sometimes you may need to check if a handle is valid, to do that use `is_valid_handle` method.
+To check if a handle is valid, you can use the `is_valid_handle` method.

-## Type-erased handles
+## Type-erased Handles

-The pool module offers type-erased handles that could be useful for some situations.
-Try to avoid using type-erased
-handles, because they may introduce hardly-reproducible bugs.
-Type safety is always good :)
+The pool module also offers type-erased handles that can be of use in some situations.
+Still, try to avoid using these, as they may introduce hard-to-reproduce bugs.
+Type safety is always good :3

-Type-erased handle is called `ErasedHandle` and it can be created either manually, or from strongly-typed handles.
+A type-erased handle is called an `ErasedHandle` and can be created either manually or from a strongly-typed handle.
-Both handle types are interchangeable, you can use `From` and `Into` traits to convert them one into another.
+Both handle types are interchangeable; you can use the `From` and `Into` traits to convert from one to the other.

-## Special

-Uncategorized stuff.

-### Getting a handle of an object by its reference
+### Getting a Handle to an Object by its Reference

-Sometimes you may need to get a handle of an object having only a reference to it, there is a `handle_of` method
+If you need to get a handle to an object from only having a reference to it, you can use the `handle_of` method.
-exactly for that.

-### Iterate over and discard unnecessary objects
+### Iterate Over and Filter Out Objects

-There is a `retain` method for that, it allows you to "filter" your pool using a closure with custom filtering
+The `retain` method allows you to filter your pool's content using a closure provided by you.
-logic.